igreil/simplinvoice/README.md

 [_rechnung.sty_](https://www.forwiss.uni-passau.de/~berberic/TeX/Rechnung/index.html)
 (“Rechnung” being the German word for invoice).
-There are [other known forks](https://github.com/tomka/rechnung), and while I am grateful for inspiration and the occasional snippet of code, they simply implement functionality that I – as a non-German – do not need and no longer consider “simple”.
+There are [other known forks](https://github.com/tomka/rechnung), and while I am grateful for inspiration and perhaps the occasional snippet of code, they simply implement functionality that I – as a non-German – do not need and no longer consider “simple”.